huanghj78/EndoFI/README.md

 * EndoFI's fault injection methodology is white-box because it enables runtime fault injection at the source code level.

 ## Usage
+0. Add the soft link of GDB in current path
 1. Set the configuration
 2. Modify the `FILE_PATH` in `main.py`
 3. run `run.sh`